kaiuki2000/Doppler-effect-animation/README.md

 # Doppler-effect-animation
 Doppler effect animation, using C, with gtk3.
-Created for my Oscillations and Waves subject (1st Year Bachelors).
+Created for my Oscillations and Waves subject (1st Year Bachelor's).